frida/frida-website/_i18n/en/_docs/stalker.md

 as mutexes and semaphores.
 Multiple threads may attempt to load the current count of the semaphore, test whether is it already full, then increment and store the new value back to take the semaphore.
 These exclusive operations are ideal for just such a scenario.
-Consider though what would happen if mulitiple threads are competing for the same resource.
+Consider though what would happen if multiple threads are competing for the same resource.
 If one of those threads were being traced by stalker, it would always lose the race.
 Stalker, however, deals with such a scenario: